|

 often run empty (apart from the driver;-).
 Shame as it's use it or lose it!

-The main village bus stop is located on Station Road about 20 metres from the
+The main village bus stop is located on Station Road about 20 metres south of the

-Post Office. there is under cover seating and public toilets.
+Post Office.
+There is under cover seating and clean public toilets.
 You will probably

 Horsted Keynes